All Episodes

 However, does the world have any responsibility when a sovereign country is invaded the way Putin invaded Ukraine?

-I went back the other day and looked at uh President JFK's speech about peace that he delivered at the American University.
+I went back the other day and looked at President JFK's speech about peace that he delivered at the American University.

-And the words that he said there, um, it was almost as though he was speaking about a current situation that we are facing right now with this nuclear brinksmanship that's occurring.
+And the words that he said there, it was almost as though he was speaking about a current situation that we are facing right now with this nuclear brinksmanship that's occurring.

-Um what President Biden needs to do is exercise that kind of leadership that we saw in President Reagan and President Kennedy in bringing about an end to this, in forcing these kinds of negotiations that will end this war.
+What President Biden needs to do is exercise that kind of leadership that we saw in President Reagan and President Kennedy in bringing about an end to this, in forcing these kinds of negotiations that will end this war.

 And that's what I'm advocating for.